Reviewing Monocle Acquisition Corporation (MNCL)'s and Compass Diversified Holdings LLC (NYSE:CODI)'s results | New Business Observer

 |2.50

-Meanwhile, Compass Diversified Holdings LLC’s consensus price target is $34, while its potential upside is 72.06%.
+Competitively Compass Diversified Holdings LLC has an average price target of $34, with potential upside of 74.18%.

-Institutional investors owned 0% of Monocle Acquisition Corporation shares and 36.2% of Compass Diversified Holdings LLC shares.
-Competitively, 16.95% are Compass Diversified Holdings LLC’s share owned by insiders.
+Roughly 0% of Monocle Acquisition Corporation shares are owned by institutional investors while 36.2% of Compass Diversified Holdings LLC are owned by institutional investors.
+Competitively, Compass Diversified Holdings LLC has 16.95% of it’s share owned by insiders.

 Performance